Search

 Kindergartners Trek to the Garden

-After a unit on pumpkins, kindergartners took the first of what will be many trips to the school garden with Ms. Solomon.
-Not only did they get to pick flowers, but they harvested and later tried purple carrots and celery!
+After a unit on pumpkins, kindergartners took their first of many trips to the school garden with Ms. Solomon.
+Not only did they get to pick flowers, but they also harvested and later tried purple carrots and celery!
 As an added bonus, kindergarteners left two pumpkins near the garden as a science experiment.
 What will we see when we return to check on the pumpkins?
 If you see a kindergarten scientist, ask them about their hypothesis.

 – Missy Hartvigsen and Elizabeth Ho, kindergarten teachers